homotechsual/HaloAPI/Docs/MarkDown/Set-HaloContract.md

 # Set-HaloContract

 ## SYNOPSIS

-Updates a contract via the Halo API.
+Updates one or more contracts via the Halo API.

 ## SYNTAX